Gated Tree Cross-Attention for Checkpoint-Compatible Syntax Injection in Decoder-Only LLMs: Analysis

-\subsection{Tree quality and structure-faithfulness controls}
+\subsection{Tree Quality and Structure-Faithfulness Controls}

 Table \ref{tab:tree} tests whether performance depends on a linguistically meaningful structure and the Strong Parser column corresponds to GTCA.
 For the Weak Parser setting, we used the Berkeley parser variant with the smallest parameterization, while the remaining settings are obtained by degrading the strong parses by corrupting the tree structure (e.g., randomizing or permuting the resulting trees).
 As shown in the table, models benefit only when the parse trees are high quality and coherent.
 Replacing a strong parser with weaker ones consistently lowers both syntactic generalization and broad benchmark performance, indicating that low quality trees act more like noise than guidance.
 The corrupt structure further harms performance, with random trees causing a clear drop and permuted trees producing the most severe drop.
 These results support a structure-faithfulness interpretation that gains arise from consistent hierarchical signals in the parse tree memory rather than from an unconstrained auxiliary attention pathway.
+This interpretation is further supported by additional robustness analyses in Appendix \ref{appendixtree}, where GTCA remains more stable under controlled grammatical perturbations and mild surface noise than the continued training baselines.

-\subsection{Interpreting the structural gate}
+\subsection{Interpreting the Structural Gate}

 To summarize, a key design goal of GTCA is to expose syntactic information without forcing the backbone to always use it.
 The headwise gate provides an interpretable control signal for this purpose.
 For the token position $i$ in the layer $\ell$ and the attention head $head$, the effective structural contribution is modulated by